 Is genetic counseling right for me?

-Jennifer Siettmann is a genetic counselor at Banner Good Samaritan Medical Center in Phoenix, Ariz.
+Jennifer Siettmann is a genetic counselor at Banner – University Medical Center Phoenix in Arizona.

 Question: How do genetics contribute to diseases like cancer?
 How can I know if I’m at an increased risk?